 Auto-fill automatically fills the space left open when a selection is moved or deleted.

-To use auto-fill, make sure it’s turned on in the properties panel, select an area of an image, and then move or delete the section.
+To use auto-fill, make sure it’s turned on, select an area of an image, and then move or delete the section.
 Snagit replaces the section with the surrounding background color, gradient, or pattern.

 Snap to Object allows you to collapse a selection to the nearest edges of a shape or icon within the selection.